 Participants should engage in safe fieldwork practices.
-They should wear sunscreen and carry drinking water.
-In hot weather, make sure participants are well hydrated; ask them to stop and drink water at regular intervals to help prevent heat stroke or other complications.
+Sunscreen is recommended even for those with dark skin.
+In hot weather, carry drinking water and make sure participants are well hydrated; ask them to stop and drink water at regular intervals to help prevent heat stroke or other complications.
 Sturdy boots are useful when hiking in rough or overgrown terrain.
 Look before you step.
 Wear protective footwear (such as rubber work boots to cover calves), long pants, gloves (such as leather gloves), and look before placing hands down or around a tree.
 Always hike with a partner and let someone else know the itinerary.

 Care should be taken when working around water if participants are inexperienced swimmers.
 Leaders should be mindful of the dangers associated with aquatic reptiles and amphibians.
-Certain amphibians and invertebrates can deliver bite or pinch; first-timers not familiar with these organisms may choose to wear heavy gloves.
+Certain amphibians and invertebrates can deliver a bite or pinch; first-timers not familiar with these organisms may choose to wear heavy gloves.
 Upon return from the field, all individuals should wash their hands immediately.
 In the unusual event of a serious bite or sting, medical assistance should be sought immediately even if it means termination of the activity.
 If participants are new to fieldwork, they may be more comfortable wearing boots, waders, and gloves to handle animals.